JerryWestrick/Knowledge_Engineer/Documentation/Why Knowledge Engineer/Philosophy.md

 We could ask AI to **_"Write a Snake Game using pygame."_**, and expect it to output the entire python program just like that.
 If you fudge with the prompts enough you might even get it to work every once in a while.

-But the only reason that works is that there are thousands of snake game implementations that it was trained on.
+But the only reason that it works is that there are thousands of snake game implementations that the AI was trained on.
 (The snake game is a typical intermediate exercise that is given to many programmers).

 Do something useful beyond that?
 That is simply not within the attention span of current LLMs.